POL 11.35.01 - Code of Student Conduct

 10.5 Disorderly Conduct

-(a) Engaging in conduct that disrupts class including, but not limited to, the use of cell phones or other electronic devices for voice or text communication, unless permitted by the instructor;
+(a) Engaging in conduct that disrupts class including, but not limited to, the use of cell phones or other electronic devices for voice or text communication, unless permitted by the faculty member;

-(d) Obstruction that unreasonably interferes with freedom of movement or safe passage, either pedestrian or vehicular, on University premises;
+(c) Obstruction that unreasonably interferes with freedom of movement or safe passage, either pedestrian or vehicular, on University Premises;

-(e) Conduct that is lewd, disruptive, or indecent;
+(d) Conduct that is lewd or indecent; or

-(g) Any unauthorized use of electronic or other devices to make an audio or video record of any person without his/her prior knowledge, or without his/her consent when such a recording is likely to cause injury or distress; or
+(e) Any unauthorized use of electronic or other devices to make an audio or video record of any person without their prior knowledge, or without their consent when such a recording is likely to cause injury or distress.

 10.6 Disruption of the Student Conduct Process